-- In the fifth post, the functionality of cuML, we introduced the Machine Learning library of RAPIDS.
+- In the fourth post, the functionality of cuML, we introduced the machine learning library of RAPIDS.

-- In the sixth post, the use of RAPIDS cuGraph, we introduced a GPU framework for processing and analyzing cyber logs.
+- In the fifth post, the use of RAPIDS cuGraph, we introduced a GPU framework for processing and analyzing logs.

-- In the seventh post, the functionality of cuStreamz, we introduced how GPUs can be used to process streaming data.
+- In the sixth post, the functionality of cuStreamz, we introduced how GPUs can be used to process streaming data.

-- In the eighth post, the functionality of RAPIDS cuSignal, we introduced how to accelerate signal processing in python.
+- In the seventh post, the functionality of RAPIDS cuSignal, we introduced how to accelerate signal processing in python.

 In this post, we introduce CLX.
-To help with getting familiar with CLX, we also published a cheat sheet that can be downloaded here CLX-cheatsheet, and an interactive notebook with all the current functionality of CLX showcased here.
+To help with getting familiar with CLX, we also published a CLX-cheatsheet that can be downloaded.

 With the advent of personalized computers, the adversarial games shifted from pure reconnaissance missions and traditional warfare to interrupting the computer systems of one’s enemy.
 The organizations like the National Security Agency (NSA) are full of scientists of various backgrounds that daily try to keep our national networks safe so an adversary cannot access the power grid or our banking system.
 At this level stakes are exceedingly high as are the defense mechanisms to prevent such attacks.